-The items in the Council's Balance Sheet at 31st March 2020 for which there is a risk of adjustment in the forthcoming financial year are provided below:
+The items in the Council's Balance Sheet at 31st March 2021 for which there is a risk of adjustment in the forthcoming financial year are provided below:

-Item and Uncertainties Effect if actual results differ from assumptions Pensions liability At 31st March 2020, the net Pensions Liability was £52.2 million.
+Item and Uncertainties Effect if actual results differ from assumptions Pensions liability At 31st March 2021, the net Pensions Liability was £59.6 million.
 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured (the impact of changes in assumptions are outlined in note 37).
-For example, a 0.1% increase in the discount rate assumption would result in a reduction of £2.76m on the projected service cost.
+For example, a 0.1% increase in the discount rate assumption would result in a reduction of £3.24m on the projected service cost.
 However, the assumptions interact in complex ways.
-During 2019/20, the Council's actuaries advised that the net pensions liability for funded LGPS benefits had increased by £3.6 million due to changes in financial assumptions.
+During 2020/21, the Council's actuaries advised that the net pensions liability for funded LGPS benefits had increased by £7.4 million due to changes in financial assumptions.
 Many of the financial assumptions are linked to current market conditions.
-Conversely, the same measurement decreased by £1.89 million in the previous year.
+Conversely, the same measurement increased by £3.6 million in the previous year.